-- 19.0.11 Legislation should provide requirements with which insurers and intermediaries must comply, including foreign insurers and intermediaries selling products on a cross-border basis. - 19.0.12 Effective assessment of the quality of conduct of insurance business requires, to a large extent, supervisory consideration of strategies, policies, processes, procedures and controls that apply to the provision of insurance products and services to customers, and which are more easily assessed through supervision at the insurance legal entity, rather than group, level. - 19.0.13 Where insurance legal entities are part of an insurance group, the application of appropriate policies and procedures on conduct of business across the group should result in the fair treatment of customers on a group-wide basis, even if legal requirements in some jurisdictions are potentially lower than those used by the group.
+- 19.0.11 Legislation should provide requirements with which insurers and intermediaries must comply, including foreign insurers and intermediaries selling products on a cross-border basis. - 19.0.12 Effective assessment of the quality of conduct of insurance business requires, to a large extent, supervisory consideration of strategies, policies, processes, procedures and controls that apply to the provision of insurance products and services to customers, and which are more easily assessed through supervision at the insurance legal entity, rather than group, level. - 19.0.13 Where insurance legal entities are part of an insurance group, the application of appropriate policies and procedures on conduct of business should be consistent across the group, recognising local requirements and specificities, and should result in the fair treatment of customers on a group-wide basis.
 In addition, there are a number of other group-related aspects that are relevant to the supervision of conduct of business by insurers and intermediaries, such as: - public disclosure by the supervisor of the regulatory requirements in respect of the offering of cross-border insurance; - disclosure to customers of the group to which an underwriter belongs; and - the potential risks from group entities that could affect policies being sold or administered.